liquibase/liquibase-cassandra/README.test-harness.md

 - copy and paste `test.cql` file content to create keyspace and tables for tests.

 #### Executing the tests
-First you need to build project - `mvn package` will do the job
+First you need to build project - `mvn package` will do the job.

 ##### from IDE
 From your IDE, right click on the `liquibase.ext.cassandra.LiquibaseHarnessSuiteIT` test class present in `src/test/groovy` directory.